Introduction

 Competitions

-Freestyle competitions usually consist of teams of 2 or 3 players performing
+Freestyle competitions usually consist of teams of 2 or 3 players performing 3, 4 or 5 minute routines to music.

 The teams are judged on the technical difficulty and style of the moves they complete.